torvalds/linux/Documentation/vm/memory-model.rst

 The sparse vmemmap uses a virtually mapped memory map to optimize pfn_to_page and page_to_pfn operations.
 There is a global `struct page *vmemmap` pointer that points to a virtually contiguous array of `struct page` objects.
-A PFN is an index to that array and the the offset of the `struct page` from `vmemmap` is the PFN of that page.
+A PFN is an index to that array and the offset of the `struct page` from `vmemmap` is the PFN of that page.